PermanentOrg/sftp-service/README.md

 redirect_uri: http://localhost:9000/auth/callback
 ```

+## Working with an LLM Agent

+This project includes an `AGENTS.md` which is intended to be a general file that can be used to help improve the context understood by any LLM agent.

 ## License

 This code is free software licensed as [AGPLv3](LICENSE), or at your option, any final, later version published by the Free Software Foundation.